Key Takeaways

 This means going deeper than competitors, not louder.

-According to HubSpot’s State of Marketing Research, B2B companies that publish 4 or more high-quality pieces of content per month generate 3x more leads than those publishing fewer than 1.
-More importantly, organic traffic from that content starts compounding at month 9, not month 2.
+According to HubSpot’s State of Marketing research, B2B companies that publish four or more high-quality pieces of content per month generate 3x more leads than those publishing fewer than one.
+More importantly, organic traffic from that content starts compounding at months 6–9, not month 2.

 Content compounds.
-The companies that abandon strategies at month 4 never see the inflection point that arrives at month 9.
+The companies that abandon strategies at month 4 consistently miss the inflection point that arrives at month 9.

 The authority stage is also where content becomes a lever for customer acquisition costs.
-A single well-ranked article generating 1,500 organic visitors per month at a 2% conversion rate produces 30 leads per month indefinitely, with no ongoing cost.
+A single well-ranked article generating 1,500 organic visitors per month at a 2% conversion rate produces 30 leads per month indefinitely, at zero ongoing cost.
 The math on B2B customer acquisition cost looks completely different once content is compounding.
+Research from LaGrowth Machine shows the average B2B tech CPL via paid channels is $208; SEO-led content programs consistently reduce it by 50–60% at scale.

 Stage 3: Distribution (Months 6–12)